 Since JTAlert was released in 2011, there have never been any documented virus/malware/trojan infections caused by JTAlert.

-Prior to making a new JTAlert release publicly available, all JTAlert files and the Installer are submitted to the VirusTotal Online Scanner where scans from over 60 commercial scanners are performed.
+Prior to making a new JTAlert release publicly available, the JTAlert Installer is submitted to the VirusTotal Online Scanner where scans from over 60 commercial scanners are performed.

 If your concerned about unsafe JTAlert files reported by your Virus/Malware software please do the following...